Big Blue crane collapse

-The Big Blue was a Lampson LTL-1500 Transi-Lift heavy lift crawler crane that collapsed on July 14, 1999, killing three iron workers.
+On July 14, 1999, a Lampson LTL-1500 Transi-Lift heavy lift crawler crane known as Big Blue collapsed in Milwaukee, Wisconsin while working on the Miller Park venue.
+The collapse resulted in the deaths of three iron workers, and the injury of five others.

+Background

+Big Blue was a Lampson LTL-1500 Transi-Lift heavy lift crawler crane used for the construction of the retractable roof of the Miller Park baseball stadium in Milwaukee, Wisconsin.
+The building began construction in 1996 and was originally meant to be completed by 2000.
+The stadium was to become the home of the Milwaukee Brewers.
+Contractors and subcontractors on the project included Mitsubishi Heavy Industries of America, who designed and installed the roof, Lampson International, which owned the crane, and Danny's Construction Company, which erected the steel structure.

 Accident

-On July 14, 1999 at approximately 5:12 pm, the Big Blue collapsed during the construction of the Miller Park (now American Family Field) baseball stadium in Milwaukee, Wisconsin, with a load of over 450 t on the hook.
+On July 14, 1999, at approximately 5:12 pm, the Big Blue collapsed during the construction of the Miller Park (now American Family Field) baseball stadium in Milwaukee, Wisconsin, with a load of over 450 t on the hook.
 Three Iron Workers Local 8 members, Jeffrey Wischer, William DeGrave, and Jerome Starr, were killed when the suspended personnel platform in which they were observing the lift was hit by the falling crane.
 A safety inspector was filming construction of the stadium on that day and captured the collapse on video as it occurred.